 Is the appliance working as expected?
 This will determine if there is a fault with the oven or if there are too many appliances on the circuit.

 If you have added a new appliance to your kitchen, this may be causing other appliances to trip.
 Please check using the technique above

-Within an oven, there are a number of components that, over time, could develop a fault
+Within an oven, there are several components that, over time, could develop a fault

-The supply tripping indicates that a fault could be potentially harmful if the appliance or power supply are not put in a safe mode, i.e. tripped.
+The supply tripping indicates that a fault could be potentially harmful if the appliance or power supply is not put in a safe mode, i.e. tripped.